 Expertise:Urban Planning, Los Angeles Urban Development, Transportation, Affordable Housing, Urban Design, Placemaking, Sustainability, Climate Change, Local Politics, Regional Economic Development, Race Relations, Asian Americans

 Michael Woo was the Dean of the College of Environmental Design from 2009 – 2019.
 He was the first trained urban planner and the first Asian American elected to the Los Angeles City Council.
 Representing a diverse constituency of 235,000 people in Hollywood and surrounding neighborhoods from 1985 to 1993, Woo spearheaded the Hollywood Redevelopment Plan, which laid the groundwork for Hollywood’s current revitalization; played a key role in choosing the route and station locations of the Metro Red Line subway; and made decisions on numerous development proposals and neighborhood controversies.
 He also served as a member of the Los Angeles City Planning Commission for six years.

 As a councilman, he cofounded the Hollywood Farmers Market.
 He was the first Los Angeles general manager of Flexcar, the first car-sharing service in Southern California.
-Invited to help come up with ideas to re-envision Pershing Square, the oldest park in the City of Los Angeles, Woo was an active member of the design competition jury which selected a team of designers to overhaul Pershing Square, the venerable public open space in downtown Los Angeles.
+Invited to help come up with ideas to re-envision Pershing Square, the oldest park in the City of Los Angeles, Woo was an active member of the design competition jury which selected a team of designers to overhaul the park.

 Woo’s leadership roles include chairing the boards of Smart Growth America, Sustainable Economic Enterprises of Los Angeles (SEE-LA), Hollywood Presbyterian Medical Center, and the Los Angeles County Grand Park Foundation.
 In 2013, he joined the California Parks Forward Commission to help develop new directions for the California State Parks system.
-Woo recently joined the Council of the Save the Redwoods League and the California Chapter of the Nature Conservancy for which he chairs the newly-formed Cities Committee.
+Woo is a board member of the Save the Redwoods League and the California Chapter of the Nature Conservancy for which he chairs the newly-formed Cities Committee.
 He is co-chair of the steering committee to develop a permanent memorial to the 1871 massacre in L.A.’s Old Chinatown.